truust-io/docs.truust.io/content/getting-started.md

 ## Fees

-In each account you can indicate a fee value that will be applied by default to your orders.
-It can be indicated in % or in absolute value.
+In each account, you can indicate a fee value that will be applied by default to your orders.
+It can be indicated in % or absolute value.

 <div className="alert alert-info">

 **Example**

 For each transaction, you will have 2 calculated values of fees (% and abs.). **We will always use the highest value**.
 For example, if you configure a 10% fee and an absolute value of 5€, the results will be:

 - In a 100€ payment, we will apply 10% (with a total result of 10€ in fees).
-- In a 20€ payment, we will apply the absolute 5€ (since the 10% of 20€ does not exceed the other value).
+- In a 20€ payment, we will apply the absolute 5€ (since 10% of 20€ does not exceed the other value).

 </div>

 ### Default Fees Scheme

 For each transaction, you will have 2 calculated values of fees (% and abs.). **We will always use the highest value**.
 For example, if you configure a 10% fee and an absolute value of 5€, the results will be:

 - In a 100€ payment, we will apply 10% (with a total result of 10€ in fees).
-- In a 20€ payment, we will apply the absolute 5€ (since the 10% of 20€ does not exceed the other value).
+- In a 20€ payment, we will apply the absolute 5€ (since 10% of 20€ does not exceed the other value).

 ### Your Fees and Our Fees

 Keep in mind that these fee values **must pay for our commissions**, so they can never be lower than the minimum imposed by the platform.

 Additionally, each order can have an individual fee that will apply only to that order.
 These values can be indicated when **creating a link** with the different existing parameters.
 In the same way, it will apply the same logic of fees mentioned above.

 ### Changing the Default Fees Scheme

 Can you make the buyer assume your service fees instead of the seller?
 Yes, you can.
-In that case, you must indicate in the amount field, the total value (resulting from the sum of the original amount plus your fees in absolute value), in the **`fee_amount`** field, the value of your fees in absolute value and in the **`fee_percent`** field, use zero.
+In that case, you must indicate in the amount field, the total value (resulting from the sum of the original amount plus your fees in absolute value), in the **`fee_amount`** field, the value of your fees in absolute value and the **`fee_percent`** field, use zero.

 <div className="alert alert-info">